mlouis9/xs-interface/documentation/Manual/dyn3d.rst

 	- ``krylovSpan`` [int] number of Krylov iterates/vectors, must be >= 1.
 	- ``dampingF`` [float] a damping factor between 0 and 1.

+**Note**:
+If ``corrattrs`` contains the preserved word 'sph' then all the printed cross sections will be multipled by the superhumanization (SPHs) factors.
+So far, there is no normalization of the SPH factors.

 **Example**

 .. code::